kamalhemanth/portfolio/README.md

 **Software Developer @ Cymansys Solutions, LLC (_May 2024 - Present_)**

-- Developed scalable microservices using Python to manage high-volume data processing tasks on cloud infrastructure (e.g., AWS, Azure, GCP).
+- Developed scalable microservices using Python to manage high-volume data processing tasks on cloud infrastructure (e.g., AWS, Azure).
 - Automated deployment pipelines for Python-based applications using CI/CD tools (Jenkins, GitLab CI) and containerized deployments on Kubernetes or Docker.
 - Designed and implemented RESTful APIs in Python, hosted on cloud platforms (AWS Lambda, Azure Functions), ensuring low latency and high availability.
 - Optimized cloud-based data pipelines using Python with technologies like Apache Airflow or AWS Glue to automate ETL workflows and data processing.
 - Integrated cloud-native services such as AWS S3, DynamoDB, and Azure Blob Storage into Python applications for efficient data storage and retrieval.
 - Built serverless applications using Python and AWS Lambda to deliver cost-efficient, scalable solutions.
 - Monitored and managed cloud infrastructure using Python-based automation scripts with tools like AWS Boto3 SDK and Azure SDK for continuous integration and management.
-- Developed machine learning models in Python and deployed them using cloud-based platforms (e.g., AWS SageMaker, Google AI Platform).
+- Developed machine learning models in Python and deployed them using cloud-based platforms (e.g., AWS SageMaker).
 - Secured cloud-based applications by implementing OAuth, SSL, and data encryption using Python libraries, ensuring compliance with industry standards (HIPAA, GDPR).

 **Full Stack Devloper @ Tata Consultancy Service (_March 2020 - Dec 2021_)**